Find Grad Schools

 46 Yearly Graduations

 The 5th most popular school in the country for political science majors who are seeking their master's degree is New York University.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-During the 2020-2021 academic year, 46 people received their master's degree in political science from NYU.
-About 43% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
+During the most recent year for which we have data, 46 people received their master's degree in political science from NYU.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 48% were women.

 #6